Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Numerical solution procedure

 with the additional weights $\vec{\lambda}$ treated as Lagrange multipliers and discarded after computation.

-Augmentation with an order of at least $m = \frac{k - 1}{2}$ is required to guarantee the positive definitnes for a PHS with order $k$.
-Higher orders provide better convergence characteristics \cite{jancic2021monomial} at the cost of increased computational complexity, since the required stencil size is $s >= N_p$, with $s > 2*N_p$ as the often recommended value \cite{flyer2016hyperviscosity}.
-Increased stencil size affects both the precomputation of the approximation weights, with complexity $\mathcal{O}((s + N_p)^3)$, and the eventual scalar product $\mathcal{O}(s)$ evaluation.
-We will use $k=3$ and $m=2$ in all numerical results presented in this paper and use $s$ as a variable parameter.
-Nevertheless, augmenting monomials open an opportunity for $p$-adaptivity, since their order directly controls the order of the method~\cite{jancic2021monomial, jancic2021p}.
+Augmentation with an order of at least $m = \frac{k - 1}{2}$ is required to guarantee the positive definiteness for a PHS with order $k$.
+Higher orders of augmentation $m$ provide better convergence characteristics \cite{jancic2021monomial, leborne2023guidelinesRBFFD}, with the order of convergence

-The temporal discretisation of the governing equations is solved with explicit Euler time stepping where we first update the velocity using the previous step temperature field in the Boussinesq term.
-The pressure-velocity coupling is performed using the Chorin's projection method under the premise that the pressure term of the Navier-Stokes equation can be treated separately from other forces and used to impose the incompressibility condition.
-Therefore, we express the temporal derivative with a generalised finite difference approximation to allow for explicit stepping and gather all non-pressure forces in $\mathcal{F}$
+for $m \geq l$, where $\ell$ is the order of the linear operator $\L$.
+The higher accuracy comes at the cost of increased computational complexity, since the required stencil size is $s >= N_p$, with $s > 2N_p$ as the often recommended value \cite{bayona2017}.
+Increased stencil size affects both the pre-computation of the approximation weights, with complexity $\mathcal{O}((s + N_p)^3)$, and the eventual scalar product $\mathcal{O}(s)$ evaluation.
+We will use $k=3$, which is the minimum odd value that can be used to approximate second order derivatives, for all numerical results presented in this paper and compare the results for monomial orders $m=2$ and $m = 4$.
+The support size is chosen conservatively as $s = 2N_p + 1$ unless otherwise specified.
+Nevertheless, augmenting monomials open an opportunity for $hp$-adaptivity, since their order directly controls the order of the method~\cite{jancic_strong_2023}.